-The American Short(er) Fiction Contest is open for submissions.
+The American Short(er) Fiction Contest is now closed.
+Thank you all for your submissions.
 This year we are honored to have Justin Torres as our guest judge.
-Submit your stories of 1,000 words or fewer now!
+We will be announcing the winners on this site.

 – Submit your entry online between October 25, 2016 –